What are Expat Secured Loans UK

 Credit problems – if your credit rating has slipped for any reason it may be they you will be unable to raise money by re-mortgaging your property in the normal way due to your lenders changing lending criteria.
 A secured loan obtained as a second charge on the property will avoid the need to re-mortgage the property and could release the funds you need.

 Short term secured loan – perhaps you know you will be able to repay a secured loan over say five to ten years yet you mortgage has 25 years to run.
 Obtaining money though re-mortgaging could cost you more in interest repayments due to the longer term of the mortgage.
 Although a secured loan may be more expensive to arrange initially having it for a much shorter repayment term could save you money.

-*Remember we dont just helps expats based overseas we also help residents based in the United Kingdom for secured loans against their UK properties.
+*Remember we dont just helps expats based overseas we also help UK residents based in the United Kingdom for secured loans against their UK properties.